treffynnon/sqlstyle.guide/_includes/sqlstyle.guide.md

 ##### General

+* Avoid explicit foreign keys; they are usually more trouble than they are worth.
 * Tables must have at least one key to be complete and useful.
 * Constraints should be given a custom name excepting `UNIQUE`, `PRIMARY KEY` and `FOREIGN KEY` where the database vendor will generally supply sufficiently